-- Completed ballots must be delivered via electronic mail to rholtzclaw@lafco.org, or by regular mail or hand delivered to the LAFCO office at 6216 Brockton Avenue, Suite 111-B, Riverside CA 92506 <a href="mailto:no ballots regular mailto:no ballots r - Only the Presiding Officer, or another governing board member authorized by your board of directors/trustees to vote, may cast the ballots.
+- Completed ballots must be delivered via electronic mail to rholtzclaw@lafco.org, or by regular mail or hand delivered to the LAFCO office at 6216 Brockton Avenue, Suite 111-B, Riverside CA 92506 no later than 5:00 p.m. on Tuesday, July 2, 2024. - Only the Presiding Officer, or another governing board member authorized by your board of directors/trustees to vote, may cast the ballots.
 Board members designated by their district board to vote in place of the Presiding Officer must provide that authorization (in the form of a resolution or minute order) to LAFCO no later than the time the ballots are cast.
 District managers or other staff members are not authorized to vote or sign the ballot.